sendgrid/open-source-library-data-collector/README.md

 # Announcements

-All updates to this project is documented in our [CHANGELOG](https://github.com/sendgrid/open-source-library-data-collector/blob/master/CHANGELOG.md).
+All updates to this project are documented in our [CHANGELOG](https://github.com/sendgrid/open-source-library-data-collector/blob/master/CHANGELOG.md).

 # Installation